mtgjson/mtgjson-website/docs/data-models/card-atomic/index.md

 > ### convertedManaCost
 >
 > The converted mana cost of the card.
-Use the [manaValue](/data-models/card-atomic/#manavalue) property.
+Use the [manaValue](/data-models/card-atomic/#manavalue) property instead.
 >
 > - **Type:** `float`
 > - **Introduced:** `v4.0.0`